itamarst/eliot/docs/source/generating/loglevels.rst

 Choosing log levels
 -------------------

-If you are implementing a service you will be running, consider choosing log levels that are meaningful on an organizational level.
 In an excellent `article by Daniel Lebroro <https://labs.ig.com/logging-level-wrong-abstraction>`_, he explains that he chose the logging levels "for test environment", "for production environment", "investigate tomorrow", and "wake me in the middle of the night".
 These seem rather more informative and useful than "INFO" or "WARN".

-Consider emulating this example and choosing actionable levels.
+If you are implementing a service you will be running, consider choosing log levels that are meaningful on an organizational level.